soc-air/socair.github.io/pytorch/_posts/2020-02-23-DCGAN-using-PyTorch-CPP-Part-2.md

 icon: icon-html
 ---

 It's been around 5 months since I released my last blog on <a href="https://krshrimali.github.io/DCGAN-using-PyTorch-CPP/">DCGAN Review and Implementation using PyTorch C++ API</a> and I've missed writing blogs badly!
-If you're eager to know what I've been upto in the last few months, check out my blog post: <a href="https://krshrimali.github.io/Where-Have-I-Been?/">Where have I been?</a>.
 Straight the to the point, I'm back!

 <!--more-->